DavidxArvidson/Pomodoro-Timer/README.md

 - When the focus time expires, an alarm plays and then the break timer starts.
 - When the break time expires, an alarm plays and then the focus timer starts.

-This was developed as an assignment for the Thinkful.com software engineering course and was developed using React.js, Bootstrap 4 for styling, and Open-iconic icons for icons.
+This was developed as an assignment for the Thinkful.com software engineering course.
+It was developed using React.js, Bootstrap 4 for styling, and Open-iconic icons for icons.

 The initial screen lets the user set the length of the focus and break sessions: